doug-pires/de-fipe/docs/RFC.md

 1. Set the local environment
  - [Poetry](https://python-poetry.org/) to manage our metadata project
  - Config Github
-2. Install libraries we are going to use.
+2. Install libraries we are going to use ( check `pyproject.toml` to verify all of them )
  - pyspark
  - delta-spark
  - pytest